xipki/xipki/README.md

       * If you wish to generate the signing key and certificate for the OCSP responder, in the Management CLI:
          `source xipki/ca-setup/setup-ocsp-*.script`.

+     * If you wish to generate the signing key and certificate for the SCEP gateway, in the Management CLI:
+       `source xipki/ca-setup/setup-scep-p12.script`.

    * Verify the installation, execute the command in the Management CLI:
      `ca-info myca1`